Mongolia. Click for more images.

 The knights at their tournaments, in their finery, armor and emblems of ancestry, believed they were the foremost warriors in the world, while Mongol warriors thought otherwise.
 Mongol horses were small, but their riders were lightly clad and they moved with greater speed.
 These were hardy men who grew up on horses and hunting, making them better warriors than those who grew up in agricultural societies and cities.
 Their main weapon was the bow and arrow.
 And the Mongols of the early 1200s were highly disciplined, superbly coordinated and brilliant in tactics.

 The Mongols were illiterate, religiously shamanistic and perhaps no more than 700,000 in number.
-Their language today is described as Altaic, a language unrelated to Chinese, derived from inhabitants in the Altay mountain range in western Mongolia – a language unrelated to Chinese.
-They were herdsmen on the grassy plains north of the Gobi Desert and south of Siberian forests.
-Before the year 1200, the Mongols were fragmented, moving about in small bands headed by a chief, or khan, and living in portable felt dwellings, called by the Mongols " ger."
+Their language today is described as Altaic, a language unrelated to Chinese, derived from inhabitants in the Altay mountain range in western Mongolia.
+They were herdsmen on the grassy plains north of the Gobi Desert, south of Siberia's forests.
+Before the year 1200, the Mongols were fragmented, moving about in small bands headed by a chief, or khan, and living in portable felt dwellings called ger.
 The Mongols endured frequent deprivations and sparse areas for grazing their animals.
 They frequently fought over turf, and during hard times they occasionally raided, interested in goods rather than bloodshed.
-They did not collect heads or scalps as trophies and did not notch wood to record their kills.
+They did not collect heads or scalps as trophies.

 Genghis Khan moved to secure his borders.
 To his south he made an alliance with the Uyghurs, who were closer than the Mongols were to the Silk Road and to wealth.
 He married his daughter to the Uighur Khan, and the Uighur Khan brought to the wedding party a caravan laden with gold, silver, pearls, brocaded fabrics, silks and satins.
 The Mongols had only leather, fur and felt – a humiliation for a master of the entire world.

 Genghis Khan needed booty to pay troops securing his northern border and subduing an old enemy there, the Merkits.
-He acted on his mandate as the rightful ruler of the entire world and attacked the rulers of farmers and herders in northwestern China, the Tangut, who had much in goods like the Uighur Khan.
-In warriors the Mongols were outnumbered two to one, and they had to learn a new kind of warfare against fortified cities, including cutting supply lines and diverting rivers.
+He acted on his mandate as the rightful ruler of the entire world and attacked the Tangut conquerors of northwestern China from a century before, the Tangut ruling Chinese farmers and herders there.
+The Tangut had much in goods like the Uighur Khan.
+Against the Tangut the Mongols were outnumbered in warriors two to one, and the Mongols had to learn a new kind of warfare against fortified cities, including cutting supply lines and diverting rivers.
 Genghis Khan and his army were victorious, and in 1210 Genghis Khan won from the Tangut recognition as overlord.

-Also in 1210, the Jin dynastry of Jurchen people, who ruled that part of northern China that included Beijing, sent a delegation to Genghis Khan demanding Mongol submission as vassals.
-The Jin dynasty controlled the flow of goods along the Silk Road, and defying them meant a lack of access to those goods.
-Genghis Khan and the Mongols discussed the matter and chose war.
-Genghis, according to the scholar Jack Weatherford, prayed alone on a mountain, bowing down and stating his case to "his supernatural guardians," describing the grievances, the tortures and killings that generations of his people had suffered at the hands of the Jurchen.
-And he pleaded that he had not sought war against the Jurchen and had not initiated the quarrel. [note]
+Also in 1210, the Jurchen emperor, Weishaowang, who ruled a part of northern China that included Beijing, was concerned.
+He sent a delegation to Genghis Khan demanding submission as a vassal.
+The Jurchen emperor controlled the flow of goods along the Silk Road, and defying him meant a lack of access to those goods.
+Genghis Khan discussed the matter with his fellow Mongols and chose war.
+Genghis, according to the scholar Jack Weatherford, prayed alone on a mountain, bowing down and stating his case to "his supernatural guardians," describing the grievances, the tortures and killings that generations of his people had suffered at the hands of the Jurchens.
+And he pleaded that he had not sought war against the Jurchens and had not initiated the quarrel. note35

 The Mongols were happy to be back from China, their homeland higher in elevation, less humid and cooler.
 As eaters of meat and sparsely populated they felt superior to people in northern China, but they liked what China had to offer, and at home there was change.
 The continuing flow of goods from China had to be administered and properly distributed, and buildings had to be built to store the goods.
 Success in war was changing the Mongols – as it had the Romans and the Arabs.

 Genghis Khan wanted trade and goods, including new weapons, for his nation.
-A Mongol caravan of several hundred merchants approached a recently formed Khwarezmid Empire in Persia and Central Asia.
-The sultan there claimed that spies were in the caravan.
-Genghis Khan sent envoys.
-The sultan received them by having the chief of the envoys killed and the beards of the others burned, and he sent the other envoys back to Genghis Khan.
+A Mongol caravan of several hundred merchants approached a recently formed Khwarezmian Empire in Persia and Central Asia.
+That empire's sultan received them by having the chief of the envoys killed and the beards of the others burned, and he sent the other envoys back to Genghis Khan.

-Genghis Khan retaliated, moving with his army westward.
-In the coldest of months the Mongols rode across the desert to Transoxiana with no baggage, slowing to the pace of merchants before appearing as warriors in front of the smaller towns of the sultan's empire.
-His strategy was to frighten the townspeople into surrendering without battle, benefiting his own troops, whose lives he valued.
+Genghis Khan retaliated.
+In the coldest of months he and his Mongols rode across the desert to Transoxiana, with no baggage, slowing to the pace of merchants before appearing as warriors in front of the smaller towns of the sultan's empire.
+His strategy was to frighten townspeople into surrendering without battle, benefiting his own troops, whose lives he valued.
 Those frightened into surrender were spared violence.
 Those who resisted were slaughtered as an example for others, which sent many fleeing and spreading panic from the first towns to the city of Bukhara.
 People in Bukhara opened the city's gates to the Mongols and surrendered.
 Genghis Khan told them that they, the common people, were not at fault, that high-ranking people among them had committed great sins that inspired God to send him and his army as punishment.
-The sultan's capital city, Samarkand, surrendered.
+The city of Samarkand surrendered.
 The sultan's army surrendered, and the sultan fled.

-Genghis Khan and his army pushed more deeply into what had been the sultan's empire – into Afghanistan and then into Persia.
+Genghis Khan and his army pushed more deeply into what had been the sultan's empire, into Persia.
 It is said that the caliph in Baghdad was hostile toward the sultan and supported Genghis Khan, sending him a regiment of European crusaders who had been his prisoners.
 Genghis Khan, having no need for infantry, freed them, with those making it to Europe spreading the first news of the Mongol conquests.

-Genghis Khan had 100,000 to 125,000 horsemen, with Uighur and Turkic allies, engineers and Chinese doctors – a total of from 150,000 to 200,000 men.
-To show their submission, those his army approached offered food, and Genghis Khan's force guaranteed them protection.
+Genghis Khan had 100,000 to 125,000 horsemen, with Uighur and Turkic allies, engineers and Chinese doctors – a total of 150,000 to 200,000 men.
+To show their submission, those his army approached offered food, and they were guaranteed protection.
 Some cities surrendered without fighting.
 In cities the Mongols were forced to conquer, Genghis Khan divided the civilians by profession.
-He drafted the few who were literate and anyone who could speak various languages.
-Those who had been the city's most rich and powerful he wasted no time in killing, remembering that the rulers he had left behind after conquering the Tangut and Jurchen had betrayed him soon after his army had withdrawn.
+He drafted the few who were literate and those he could use as translators.
+Those who had been the city's most rich and powerful he wasted no time in killing, remembering that the rulers he had left behind after conquering the Tangut and the Jurchens had betrayed him soon after his army had withdrawn.

 It is said that the Genghis Khan's military did not torture, mutilate or maim.
 But his enemies are reported as having done so.
 Captured Mongols were dragged through streets and killed for sport and to entertain city residents.
-Gruesome displays of stetching, emasculation, belly cutting and hacking to pieces was something European rulers were using to discourage potential enemies – as was soon to happen to William Wallace on orders from England's King Edward I. The Mongols merely slaughtered, and preferring to do so from a distance.
+Gruesome displays of stretching, emasculation, belly cutting and hacking to pieces was something European rulers were using to discourage potential enemies – as was soon to happen to William Wallace on orders from England's King Edward I. The Mongols merely slaughtered, and preferred doing so from a distance.

 The city of Nishapur revolted against Mongol rule.
 The husband of Genghis Khan's daughter was killed, and, it is said, she asked that everyone in the city be put to death, and, according to the story, they were.

-While Genghis Khan was consolidating his conquests in Persia and Afghanistan, a force of 40,000 Mongol horsemen pushed through Azerbaijan and Armenia.
-They defeated Georgian crusaders, captured a Genoese trade-fortress in the Crimea and spent the winter along the coast of the Black Sea.
-As they were headed back home they met 80,000 warriors led by Prince Mstitslav of Kiev.
-The battle of Kalka River (1223) commenced.
+While Genghis Khan was consolidating his conquests in what had been the Khwarezmian Empire, a force of 40,000 Mongol horsemen pushed through Azerbaijan and Armenia.
+Without Genghis Khan they defeated Georgia's Christian crusaders, captured a Genoese trade-fortress in the Crimea and spent the winter along the coast of the Black Sea.
+In 1223, as they were headed back home, they met 80,000 warriors led by Prince Mstitslav of Kiev.
+The Battle of Kalka River (map location) commenced.
 Staying out of range of the crude weapons of peasant infantry, and with better bows than opposing archers, they devastated the prince's standing army.
-Facing the prince's cavalry, they faked a retreat, drawing the armored cavalry forward, taking advantage of the vanity and over-confidence of the mounted aristocrats.
-Lighter and more mobile, they strung out and tired the pursuers and then attacked, killed and routed them.
+Facing the prince's cavalry, they faked a retreat and drew the prince's armored cavalry forward, taking advantage of the over-confidence of the mounted aristocrats.
+Lighter and more mobile, the Mongols strung out and tired the pursuers and then attacked, killed and routed them.

 In terms of square miles conquered, Genghis Khan had been the greatest conqueror of all time – his empire four times larger than the empire of Alexander the Great.
-The Mongol nation believed that he had been the greatest man of all time and a man sent from heaven.
-Among the Mongols he was known as the Holy Warrior, and not unlike the Jews, who continued to see hope in a conquering king (messiah) like David, Mongols were to continue to believe that one day Genghis Khan would rise again and lead his people to new victories.
+Mongols believed that he had been the greatest man of all time and sent from heaven.
+Among them he was known as the Holy Warrior, and not unlike the Jews, who continued to see hope in a conquering king (messiah) like David, Mongols were to continue to believe that one day Genghis Khan would rise again and lead his people to new victories.

 On Site Supplement